peterhinch/micropython-async/v3/docs/DRIVERS.md

 Assuming the MQTT client is subscribed to multiple topics, message strings are directed to individual tasks each supporting one topic.

-The following illustrates a use case for `agent` args.
+The following illustrates a use case for passing args to an `agent` (pin nos. are for Pyoard 1.1).
 ```py
 import asyncio
 from primitives import Broker